kaishxu/CLEAR/README.md

 ## Dependencies

 DUALRM requires the Python 3, Pytorch 1, and [Pyserini](https://github.com/castorini/pyserini/), and uses the [HuggingFace Transformers](https://github.com/huggingface/transformers) library (v4.2.1).
+To use Pyserini, you are required to configure a **Java** environment.

 ## Data